ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     - Taxes (both), SSA
     - 1%
     - 0.1
+    - N/A
     - "Borrowed" SSN, Copy from within Household, Numeric miswriting, missing data
     - Note that not all types of noise apply to all observers, details below
   * - ITIN
     - Taxes 1040
     - 1%
     - 0.1
+    - N/A
     - Copy from within Household, Numeric miswriting, missing data
     - Note that not all types of noise apply to all observers
   * - Income / Wages
     - Taxes (both)
     - 1%
     - 0.1
+    - N/A
     - Numeric miswriting, missing data
     - Note that wages and income are on separate tax forms and noise is applied to each separately
   * - Employer ID
     - Taxes (both)
     - 1%
     - 0.1
+    - N/A
     - Numeric miswriting, missing data
     -
   * - Employer Name
     - Taxes (both)
     - 1%
     - 0.1
+    - Typographic: inclusion of original token
     - OCR, typographic, missing data
     -
   * - Type of Tax Form
     - Taxes (both)
     - 1%
+    - N/A
     - N/A
     - Incorrect select, missing data
     -